skyworkz/website/content/blog/what-they-did-not-tell-you-about-amazon-documentdb.md

 <br>
 {{</raw>}}
 {{<raw>}}<h2 class="display-4">Takeaways</h2> {{</raw>}}
 If you are working on a greenfield project, you will likely work around the limitations, whereas your hands might be more tied when migrating an application from on-premise.
 For the most common AWS services, like for example EC2, VPC, S3, RDS, Lambda, Route 53, SNS, SQS, ELB, EKS, you should be fine, but for other services AWS development might actually be more in beta than they are letting on in their official correspondence.
-Hence, be sure to properly test whether the service fits your use-case, look for independent information online and, be very critical.
+Hence, be sure to properly test whether the service fits your use-case, look for independent information online and be very critical.

 {{<raw>}}
 <div style="text-align: center;">